Bedrock-OSS/bedrock-wiki/docs/animation-controllers/death-commands.md

 ```
 :::tip
-You can add scores and tags to the entity even when is dead using this method.
+You can add scores and tags to the entity even when it is dead using this method.

 :::
 ```